 - Things which are tab-like but not exactly tab bars do not need to be styled exactly like tab bars

 - Icons in different contexts don't have to use the identical sizing and styling

 - The contents of list views does not need to be completely identical

 Most people never change most of the default settings for their software.
 Any feature which is off by default is likely to be missed by most users.
 Therefore, when proposing a new feature, don't make it configurable and leave it off by default.
 Have confidence in your designs and features!
 New features and design changes should be on by default, if they should even be configurable at all.
 If you are tempted to add a feature and make it off by default, consider your motivation: do you think it's too nerdy and esoteric a feature?
 In that case maybe it should be an optional downloadable plugin or even a separate app.
 Do you think the design changes might be too controversial?
 In that case consider working with VDG to improve the design so that you feel more confident about it, or implement your design in a downloadable theme instead of the default Breeze theme.

-Note that this does not apply to adding the ability to turn off existing features which are currently always on.
+Note that this does not apply to accessibility features which are generally always off by default.
+It also does not apply to adding the ability to turn off existing features which are currently always on.
 This should be done carefully and sparingly to prevent options overload, but is not necessary a bad idea.